MpAlfano/Assignment-1-Code-Refactor/README.md

-# Assignment-1-Code-Refactor
+# Revamping Website Code!

-## Revamping website code to look better and run smoother
+## Refactoring website code to look better and run smoother

 For some good practice to get a better grasp of editing code I took on this project of going through and refactoring previously existing code.
 By doing so I was able to make the new code easier to read and understand for future developers who may need to make changes in the future.